Omaka Aviation Heritage Centre: History

 A resurgence of heritage aviation interest began in the Marlborough area in the late 1990s when a group of enthusiasts imported two Chinese Nanchang CJ-6 trainers and established the Marlborough Warbirds Association as a way to foster interest and provide a social network of support.
 As increasing numbers of aircraft were based at Omaka, word of their existence led to increasing numbers of tourists visiting the facilities.
 In 1997, a small group of aircraft owners and enthusiasts established the New Zealand Aviation Museum Trust to provide a means of making the aircraft accessible to the public on a more practical and sustainable basis while acting as catalyst to attract aviation business and investment to the Marlborough region and at the same time grow the public understanding and appreciation of aviation.

 A decade of collaborative activity lead to the establishment of the Marlborough Aviation Cluster, incorporating an aviation business park and the heritage centre.
 The initiative received support from the Marlborough District Council and Marlborough Regional Development Trust.
 In addition NZ Trade and Enterprise in 2004 contributed NZ$2 million in funding as part of a Major Regional Initiative grant towards stage 1 of the heritage centre.

-Stage One, featuring the World War I exhibition Knights of the Sky occupies a 3,000 m2 area and officially opened on 9 Decwmber 2006.
+Stage One, featuring the World War I exhibition Knights of the Sky occupies a 3,000 m2 area and officially opened on 9 December 2006.

 The centre received a $1.4 million from the Marlborough District Council in 2011 to pay off a loan, the interest of which was threatening to close it.
 In exchange, the centre had to fund an expansion without any public assistance.

 The Blenheim Riverside Railway Society completed a narrow-gauge railway line to the centre in 2015.

 Stage Two opened in November 2016.

 The museum began planning for the next stage in 2018.
 The centre received $1.7 million from the Marlborough District Council in 2022 to help pay for the $5 million expansion.
 This would allow it to qualify for additional financial support from the Lottery Significant Projects Fund.
 In the meantime, in 2020, it received a Mosquito, P-40 and Tiger Moth from the John R. Smith collection.